 Tool-use latency and cost budgets for AI products

-Section titled “Quick answer”Tool use should be budgeted at the workflow level, not the call level.
+Section titled “What matters first”Tool use should be budgeted at the workflow level, not the call level.

 That means teams should ask: